seanmiddleditch/nanofmt/docs/faq.rst

 Further, note that modules only help *part* of the compile time overhead.
 At best, we can expect modules to reduce the cost of parsing large header hierarchies.
 While that is a significant amount of the time incurred with compiling libraries like `fmtlib`_ or ``std::format``, another large chunk of the time goes into instantiating templates, resolving function overloads, evaluating constexpr functions, and so on.

 nanofmt, by virtue of steeply limiting its feature set and general applicability, aims to reduce the need for as much of that "use time" overhead as possible.
-While it's almost certainly impossible to hit the minimal compile-time of ``snprintf``, the goal is to keep the difference small enough that the "developer time" benefits of a type-safe user-extensible format library outweighs the compile time costs.
+While it's almost certainly impossible to hit the minimal compile-time of ``snprintf``, the goal is to keep the difference small enough that the "developer time" benefits of a type-safe user- extensible format library outweighs the compile time costs.

 What Does nanofmt Support?
 --------------------------